God Seed

-God Seed was a Norwegian black metal band based in Bergen, Norway.
+God Seed was a Norwegian black metal band based in Bergen.
 Former Gorgoroth members Gaahl and King ov Hell adopted the name in March 2009 following the ending of the Gorgoroth name dispute.
 After performing a few gigs as God Seed, vocalist Gaahl left the band in July 2009 and it was put on hold.
 King finished the music for God Seed's first album, with vocalist Shagrath, and released it under the name Ov Hell.
 Gaahl re-joined God Seed in 2012.
 In January that year they released the live album Live at Wacken, and in October they released their first studio album, I Begin.